NLnetLabs/rotonda-doc/manual/source/quicktour/02_changing-the-pipeline.rst

 As we've briefly explained in the <<gentle introduction>> and the
 <<configuration defualt>>, Rotonda consists of units that are connected to
-form a pipeline, where data flows from sources to target.
+form a pipeline, where data flows from sources to targets.

 When you start Rotonda without a configuration file, it will use its built-in configuration, that features a pipe-line that exists of five units, namely two